Child bitten by copperhead snake at North Carolina Zoo

-ASHEBORO, N.C.
-(WGHP) — The North Carolina Zoo closed off its kids’ area Thursday afternoon after a copperhead bit a 5 year-old child.
+The North Carolina Zoo closed off its kids’ area Thursday afternoon after a copperhead bit a 5-year-old child.
 The zoo, located in Asheboro, sits on 500 developed acres surrounded by wilderness, so it’s not uncommon to see snakes inside.

 But zoo staff are trained on how to remove venomous snakes safely.